Robust Regulation of Firms' Access to Consumer Data: Results

 \subsection{Dominance Order}

-After characterizing all worst-case optimal policies available to the regulator a natural follow-up question arises: among the databases that meet the uniform lower bound, $\ushort{\lambda}$, which ones exhibit a superior performance relative to others?
-What criteria should be used to compare two databases that yield the largest worst-case consumer surplus?
+After characterizing all worst-case optimal policies available to the regulator, a natural follow-up question arises: among the covariates that meet the uniform lower bound, $\underline{\lambda}$, which ones exhibit a superior performance relative to others?
+What criteria should be used to compare two covariates that yield the largest worst-case consumer surplus?

-To address the aforementioned questions I use a similar approach as the observation made by \cite{borgers2017no} on the work by \cite{chung2007foundations}.
-In the latter work, the authors examine a setting where an expected revenue-maximizer seller faces non-Bayesian uncertainty regarding the agents' beliefs.
-While the main result of \cite{chung2007foundations} provides sufficient conditions for dominant strategy auctions to be worst-case optimal, \cite{borgers2017no} shows that there exist other mechanisms that never yield lower expected revenue than dominant strategy auctions, and sometimes strictly higher expected revenue.
-Consequently, \cite{borgers2017no} proposes a refinement of \cite{chung2007foundations} notion of optimality.
-The refinement rules out worst-case optimal mechanisms for which there exist alternative mechanisms that never yield lower expected revenue, and sometimes strictly higher expected revenue.
+To address the questions above, I draw on the insight of \citet{borgers2017no}, who builds on \citet{chung2007foundations}.
+The latter work analyzes a setting where a revenue-maximizing seller faces non-Bayesian uncertainty about agents' beliefs and identifies conditions under which dominant strategy auctions are worst-case optimal.
+However, \citet{borgers2017no} shows that there exist other mechanisms that never yield lower expected revenue and sometimes yield higher expected revenue.
+Consequently, \citet{borgers2017no} proposes a refinement that rules out worst-case optimal mechanisms for which an alternative exists that never yields a lower payoff and sometimes yields a higher payoff.